Research

 AI and the Family-Owned Business: Why the Majority of Mid-Market Companies Face a Different Adoption Dynamic Than Any Playbook Addresses

 The mid-market AI conversation assumes a company with an independent board, a professional CEO, and institutional governance.
-The actual mid-market looks differ
+The actual mid-market looks different:

 March 2026